 Institutional Membership to Open Access Journals

-Concordia University Libraries have purchased an institutional membership to BioMed Central, entitling all Concordia-affiliated authors publishing in BioMed Central and SpringerOpen journals to a 15% discount on the article-processing charge (APC).
+Concordia University Library has purchased an institutional membership to BioMed Central, entitling all Concordia-affiliated authors publishing in BioMed Central and SpringerOpen journals to a 15% discount on the article-processing charge (APC).
 If submitting off-campus, please contact firstname.lastname@example.org for the discount code.

 SPARC Canadian Author Addendum: Securing Authors' Rights